What multiple of EBITDA should I apply to get the value of my business?

 Generally speaking, businesses sell for between three and six times their EBITDA (earnings before interest, taxes, depreciation, and amortization).

 There are both pros and cons to selling a business for a multiple of EBITDA.
-One of the main pros is that selling a business for a multiple of EBITDA allows buyers to quickly understand the value of the company based on historical performance.
+One of the main advantages is that selling a business for a multiple of EBITDA enables buyers to quickly understand the company’s value based on its historical performance.

-This can be especially useful in California, where certain regulations limit how much disclosure must be provided by sellers.
+This can be especially useful in California, where specific regulations limit the amount of disclosure that sellers must provide.

 Also, having an industry-standard multiple often makes it easier to negotiate with potential buyers.